jaysalw/csref.dev/docs/level-3/basic-programming/exercises.md

-## Exercises
+## Exercises — progressive and extensive

-These short exercises are suitable for practice or class tasks.
-Try to solve them without looking at solutions; then test incrementally.
+This curated set of exercises ranges from quick warm-ups to more substantial tasks suitable for a mini-project.
+Each exercise includes an estimated difficulty, suggested hints, and optional stretch goals.

+Beginner (warm-ups)

-1. Hello, name
+1) Hello, name — difficulty: easy

-   - Prompt the user for their first and last name and print a greeting in the form: "Hello, Ada Lovelace!"
+   - Prompt the user for their first and last name and print: "Hello, Ada Lovelace!" using an f-string.
+   - Hint: use `input()` twice or split a single input.

-2. Sum of list
+2) Sum of list — difficulty: easy

-   - Given the list [3, 7, 2, 9], compute and print the sum.
-Do it first with a loop, then with a built-in function.
+   - Given the list [3, 7, 2, 9], compute the sum first with a loop, then with `sum()`.

-3. FizzBuzz (short)

-   - Print numbers from 1 to 30.
-For multiples of 3 print "Fizz" instead of the number, for multiples of 5 print "Buzz", and for both print "FizzBuzz".
+   - Stretch: write a function that computes the sum without using `sum()` or loops (use recursion).

+3) Even numbers filter — difficulty: easy

+   - Write a function that takes a list of integers and returns a list with only the even numbers.

+Intermediate (practice standard idioms)

+4) FizzBuzz variant — difficulty: medium

+   - Return a list for numbers 1..n with Fizz/Buzz/FizzBuzz rules rather than printing.
+   - Add tests for n=1, n=15 and n=30.

-4. Word frequency
+5) Word frequency — difficulty: medium

-   - Write a function that accepts a short text string and returns a dictionary mapping words to counts (case-insensitive).
-Use it on the example in `examples.md`.
+   - Write a function that accepts a text string and returns a dictionary mapping words to counts (case-insensitive).
+Remove simple punctuation and normalise whitespace.
+   - Stretch: return the top-k most frequent words.

+6) Temperature parser — difficulty: medium

+   - Accept inputs like "32F" or "0C" and convert to Celsius floats robustly.
+Handle malformed input.

+Advanced (bigger tasks)

+7) Grade calculator — difficulty: medium → hard (project)

+   - Read a CSV where each line contains `name,score1,score2,...`.
+   - Compute per-student average, class average, and assign letter grades by configurable thresholds.
+   - Output a CSV with `name,average,grade` and a short human-readable summary.

+8) Simple search and index — difficulty: medium

+   - Given a list of records (dicts with `id` and `value`), build an index mapping `id` to record for O(1) lookup.

-5. Small project — grade calculator
+9) Small algorithm — difficulty: hard

-   - Read student names and scores from input (or a small text file).
-Compute and print each student's average and a class average.
-Save output in a new file.
+   - Implement a simple dedup-and-sort routine that takes a list of integers containing duplicates and returns a sorted list of unique values.
+Do not use `set()` for the first implementation; then implement using `set()` and compare performance for large inputs.

-Hints
+Hints and approach

-- Start by writing small helper functions
-- Test each function separately
-- Add comments and docstrings for clarity
+- Break problems into small functions; test each function.
+- Use assertions and simple test cases while developing.
+- For file-based tasks, start by writing code that works on in-memory strings and then adapt to files.

+Assessment suggestions (for instructors)

+- Beginner tasks: correctness and basic input validation.
+- Intermediate: readability, tests, and handling of edge-cases.
+- Advanced: decomposition into functions, tests, and reasonable performance for inputs up to 100k items where applicable.

+---

+Use `solutions.md` only after attempting these tasks yourself.
+The solutions include one or more clear, well-documented approaches and notes on complexity.